 What You Need To Know About Visas?

 Victoria Falls marks the borderline between Zimbabwe and Zambia and it can be viewed from both sides.
 You can choose to stay in Livingstone Zambia or in Victoria Falls Zimbabwe.
 Both these countries have 3 Visa categories.
 The first category is for countries that do not require a visa and this includes most African counties as well as some island nations.
 The second category is for countries who can obtain visas as they enter into the country and the third for those countries which have to obtain a visa before travelling such as Iraq, Afghanistan among others.
-Always do your research well in advance to know which category your country is in.
+Always do your research well in Victoria Falls Travel Guide to know which category your country is in.

 How to Get To Victoria Falls?

-Depending on where you are coming from, you can get to Victoria Falls by driving, by bus, by train or by simply hoping on a plane.
+Depending on where you are coming from, you can get to Victoria Falls by driving.
+By bus, by train or by simply hoping on a plane.
 Most tourists however opt to fly and every week there are flights that come to Victoria Falls from Addis Ababa, Johannesburg, Harare, Cape Town and Windhoek.
 Another option to get to Victoria Falls is to fly to Livingstone in Zambia which is better if you will be staying on the Zambian side but however you will have to cross the border to get to Zimbabwe and you need to make sure you have the right visa in hand for you to do so.

 From the airport, you can book in advance with local tour operators for a transfer service that will take you to your hotel or lodge.
 You can also opt for a taxi which is readily available at a price of $30USD.
 From the Zimbabwean side, most of the hotels and lodges are within a walk-able distance from the falls so it is easier however if you are staying on the Zambian side, you will have to take a taxi from where you are staying, cross the border and then enter the park on the Zimbabwean side.

-Getting Inside the Victoria Falls Rainforest
+Getting Inside the Victoria Falls Rain Forest

-As you get to the entrance of the falls you will notice that on the opposite side, there is a car park where there are stalls that sell, curios, drinks and snacks.
+As you get to the entrance of the falls you will notice that on the opposite side.
+There is a car park where there are stalls that sell, curios, drinks and snacks.
 It is also here where you can get raincoats and ponchos in case you forgot yours or maybe want to keep your belongings like cameras and phones dry because you will definitely get wet.

 The park opens from 6.30 am to 6 pm in winter and from 6 am to 6 pm in summer.
-The entrance fee is a single entry fee so wants you enter and then decide to leave, you will have to pay again if you want to go back.
+The entrance fee is a single entry fee so wants you enter and then decide to leave.
+You will have to pay again if you want to go back.
 The fee also depends on your nationality and age, and is ($30 USD) for all internationals.
-Inside, there are toilets and a restaurant where you can refresh and enjoy the Victoria Falls Rainforest as you can be in there for about 2 to 4 hours.
+Inside, there are toilets and a restaurant where you can refresh and enjoy the Victoria Falls Rainforest.
+As you can be in there for about 2 to 4 hours.

 When you enter, you will be advised to take a path on the left which leads you to the David Livingstone statue and it marks one of the first viewing points out of the total of 16 before looping back to view the remaining points.
 The major points to look out for are: